hydropero/hydropero.github.io/_posts/2020-11-07-DistillationOfAPowerShellTutorial.md

 ---
-title: "Distillations of a PowerShell Tutorial Series"
+title: "Distillation of a YouTube PowerShell Tutorial"
 author: Myles
 ---

-I've heard from a considerable number of folk that PowerShell is best learned through experience.
+I've heard often that PowerShell is best learned through experience.
 Select an interesting project, work through it, and learn from the ensuing struggles.
-With consideration to that message, I still see value in building a foundational knowledge base.
-I was recommended the [Busy Ping](https://www.youtube.com/playlist?list=PL4SEtvjUqihGdXEQbsKFHOXTswqdqCE2X) PowerShell Tutorial series so that is where I'll begin my journey.
+Keeping that in mind, I still see value in building a foundational knowledge of the Language.
+I was recommended the [Busy Ping](https://www.youtube.com/playlist?list=PL4SEtvjUqihGdXEQbsKFHOXTswqdqCE2X) PowerShell Tutorial series so that is where we will begin our journey.

- My intention for this post is to review, document, and dissect the more essential information covered in the series for quick reference down the road.
-The series is 13 video long and will be broken down in similar fashion here.
+ My intention for this post is to review, document, and dissect the more essential information covered in the series for later reference.
+The series spans 13 video and will be broken down in similar fashion.

 <br>